nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/SDforDeleteTasInModel.png" width="800"><br>

+Figure 3.4.2 : Component interactions for delete 1 command in Model

 In this interaction, the given task is removed from the task list.
 The `ModelManager` triggers a `TaskManagerChangedEvent` to save the current list in storage.